 The education initiative known as Common Core was initially adopted in some states as early as 2010, with Kentucky being the first state.
 Originally, 46 states passed laws adopting the Common Core standards in their schools.

-Despite this almost universal ratification of the Common Core initiative, implementation has been challenging, and even though many states have adopted it, through funding or protest issues, many have not yet been able to implement it into their schools.
+Despite this almost universal ratification of the Common Core initiative, implementation has been challenging, and even though many states have adopted it through funding or protest issues, many have not yet been able to implement it in their schools.

 While still technically adopted as the official curriculum, at least 16 states have begun or passed legislation to repeal the standards.
 Besides the four states listed above, 12 states are in the process of repealing Common Core.

-These states, not shown on the map below are Alabama, Colorado, Florida, Georgia, Kansas, New Hampshire, North Carolina, Ohio, Pennsylvania, Tennessee, West Virginia, and Maryland.
-Assessing involvement and support for Common Core is extremely difficult because the newest data and mapping available is from 2014.
+These states, not shown on the map below, are Alabama, Colorado, Florida, Georgia, Kansas, New Hampshire, North Carolina, Ohio, Pennsylvania, Tennessee, West Virginia, and Maryland.
+Assessing involvement and support for Common Core is extremely difficult because the newest data and mapping are from 2014.